slivertv/thetatv-app-docs/README.md

 ## Subscribing to SLIVER.tv Chat

-Our chat channels are named with the following convention:
+ When subscribing to channels through the PubNub SDK, you'll need to provide a channel name.
+These channel names are named using the following convention:
     "chat.{CHANNEL_ID}"

 Where `{CHANNEL_ID}` is the user ID of the channel's owner.